istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Data plane

+Unlike istiod, Istio gateways do not run revision-specific instances, but are instead in-place upgraded to use the new control plane revision.
+You can verify that the `istio-ingress` gateway is using the `canary` revision by running the following command:

+{{< text bash >}}
+$ istioctl proxy-config endpoints $(kubectl -n istio-system get pod -l app=istio-ingressgateway -o jsonpath='{.items..metadata.name}').istio-system --cluster xds-grpc -ojson | grep hostname
+"hostname": "istiod-canary.istio-system.svc"
+{{< /text >}}

-Simply installing the new revision has no impact on the existing proxies.
-To upgrade these, you must configure them to point to the new control plane.
+However, simply installing the new revision has no impact on the existing sidecar proxies.
+To upgrade these, you must configure them to point to the new `istiod-canary` control plane.
 This is controlled during sidecar injection based on the namespace label `istio.io/rev`.

-To upgrade the namespace `test-ns`, add the `istio.io/rev` label to point to the `canary` revision and remove the `istio-injection` label.
+To upgrade the namespace `test-ns`, remove the `istio-injection` label, and add the `istio.io/rev` label to point to the `canary` revision.
+The `istio-injection` label must be removed because it takes precedence over the `istio.io/rev` label for backward compatibility.

 {{< text bash >}}
-$ kubectl label namespace test-ns istio-injection- istio.io/rev=canary
+$ kubectl label namespace test-ns istio-injection- istio.io/rev=istio-canary
 {{< /text >}}

-The `istio-injection` label must be removed because it takes precedence over the `istio.io/rev` label for backward compatibility.

 After the namespace updates, you need to restart the pods to trigger re-injection.
 One way to do this is using: